DScudeler/codeassistant/README.md

 # Code Assistant
-A small personnal project to play with AI and VS Code.
+A small personal project to play with AI and VS Code.

 Code assistant provides a bridge between coding LLM and your development environment.